Crete travel guide & 25 photos to feed your wanderlust

 Driving in Crete

 What I can say for sure is that the condition of the roads is not optimal.
-But honestly, I didn’t see remarkable differences compared to the rest of Greece.
+However, I didn’t notice any remarkable differences compared to the rest of Greece.
 Maybe it’s worse in the high season, but don’t let the rumors terrify you.
-The landscape is fantastic, and driving around Crete is one of the best ways to see the island.

 The city of Chania